Access tiers for Azure Blob Storage - hot, cool, and archive

-Blob storage accounts support the same performance and scalability targets as general-purpose storage accounts.
-See Azure Storage Scalability and Performance Targets for more information.
+Blob Storage accounts support the same performance and scalability targets as general-purpose v2 storage accounts.
+For more information, see Scalability and performance targets for Blob Storage.

 Pricing and billing

-Blob storage accounts use a pricing model for blob storage based on the storage tier.
-When using a Blob storage account, the following billing considerations apply:
+All storage accounts use a pricing model for block blob storage based on the tier of each blob.
+Keep in mind the following billing considerations:

-Storage costs: In addition to the amount of data stored, the cost of storing data varies depending on the storage tier.
-The per-gigabyte cost is lower for the cool storage tier than for the hot storage tier.
+Storage costs: In addition to the amount of data stored, the cost of storing data varies depending on the access tier.
+The per-gigabyte cost decreases as the tier gets cooler.

-Data access costs: For data in the cool storage tier, you are charged a per-gigabyte data access charge for reads and writes.
+Data access costs: Data access charges increase as the tier gets cooler.
+For data in the cool and archive access tier, you're charged a per-gigabyte data access charge for reads.

-Geo-Replication data transfer costs: This only applies to accounts with geo-replication configured, including GRS and RA-GRS.
+Geo-replication data transfer costs: This charge only applies to accounts with geo-replication configured, including GRS and RA-GRS.
 Geo-replication data transfer incurs a per-gigabyte charge.